pavan-kalyan/heartbeat-audio-CNN/README.md

 # heartbeat-audio-CNN
-matlab code to classify heartbeat audio (used with digital stethoscope app).
+matlab code to classify heartbeat audio (used with the [Digital Stethoscope app](https://github.com/pavan-kalyan/DigitalStethoscope)).